- Christmas in NYC

 Again, you will see phrases like suggested admission, by donation, or pay-what-you-wish together with specific days and times when you can enter for free.

 This museum is free on Tuesdays from 5 pm to closing time (varies by season).
-This special museum has several different exhibits which detail the history of 9/11 and the World Trade Center.
+This special museum has several different exhibits that detail the history of 9/11 and the World Trade Center.

 Included for free anytime with most tourist attraction discount passes.

-The MOMA is free Fridays from 4 pm-8 pm.
+The MOMA is free every Friday from 5:30 pm – 9 pm.
 This is a ‘must-see’ attraction if you love modern art as it is one of the most prestigious modern art museums in the world.

 The Guggenheim is free on Saturdays from 5 pm-8 pm.
 This famous museum specializes in Impressionism, Post-Impressionism, early Modern, and contemporary art.